Hervar77/infinity-doc/mkdocs/api/infinity.rsa.md

 Parameters:

 - value: `string`
-  >the string to create the signature for
+  >The string to create the signature for.

 - privateKey: `string`
-  >the private rsa key
+  >The private rsa key.

 Return type: `string`